If you don’t know much about the translation services, this article is for you.

 От конфигурации системы зависит, активирован ли только активный протокол тренировки или все протоколы тренировки назначены пациенту.

 There is a significant logical mistake here.
+The translation reads “or the patient has been assigned all of the training protocols“.
 Such mistakes can cause big problems in the medical domain.

 Or have a look at this translation into Ukrainian:

 The Top Mistake Medical Device Engineers Make When Designing Laser Integration

 Найпопулярніші інженери медичних пристроїв помилок роблять при проектуванні лазерної інтеграції